Yash621/cses/README.md

 # cses
-These are some problems that i have solved across various competitive programming platforms
+These are some problems that i have solved from the cses problem set